Pogba inspires Juve, Inter stunned at home

 Inter were booed off at San Siro after Emiliano Moretti was left unmarked to head in from a corner in the fourth minute of stoppage time, giving Torino their first win away over their opponents since 1988.

-Inter, who have won only twice in nine league outings since Roberto Mancini took over as coach, are languishing in joint ninth, along with neighbours AC Milan.
+Inter, who have won only twice in nine league outings since Roberto Mancini took over as coach, are languishing in ninth, level on points with neighbours AC Milan.

 Michel Morganella's shot for Palermo hit the underside of the bar but, although replays showed it had crossed the line, no goal was given.